-Because asters bloom most often in summer and fall, they’re a great option for filling out your garden toward the end of the season.
-Asters make a great transition flower, thriving in USDA hardiness zones three through eight.
-As with any plant, how to care for asters outdoors can vary depending on the variety; however, there are some general needs you can meet across the board.
+Asters bloom most often in summer and fall, making them a great option for filling out your garden toward the end of the season.
+They also make a great transition flower, thriving in USDA hardiness zones three through eight.
+This, combined with how pretty the flowers are, makes them a popular garden flower, especially for fall flower gardens.
+To get started growing your own, here’s everything you need to know about how to care for asters.

 Varieties of asters you can grow

 Asters are often confused with daisies due to their similar appearance.
 Believe it or not, there are over 180 varieties of this dainty flower, and you may find that some are more popular in your area than others.
-Asters are found throughout the United States and Eurasia, due in large part to the range of growing zones this flower can thrive in.
+Asters grow throughout the U.S. and Eurasia, due in large part to the range of growing zones this flower can thrive in.
 Three of the most popular varieties you can find are the purple dome variety, calico variety, and Harrington’s pink variety.

 Purple dome variety